ModdingLinked/ModdingLinked/Formatting Guidelines.md

 # Images
 - All images are .webp and in the matching folder.
-- Screen images are taken by Wall for higher detail.
 - MO2 images are taken with the default theme.

 # Grammar